 1. Stick to Your Story

 The person on the other end doesn’t want to hear all the details about why you’re not able to pay your bills.
 But they do need to know if you are in a hardship situation and what you are trying to do to get back on track.
 It’s helpful to come up with a few sentences that you can use consistently when you talk with creditors.
-For example,
+These sentences could include:

 Be truthful!
 If you tell everyone a different story, especially one that’s not true, it’s bound to backfire.